firebolt-db/godocs/docs/_includes/sql_examples/string_to_array.md

 | :--- |
 | {stephen70,esimpson,ruthgill,""} |

-**Example**

-The following code example calls `STRING_TO_ARRAY` with an empty delimiter, producing an array containing a single element which contains the input text:
+The following example calls `STRING_TO_ARRAY` with an empty delimiter, resulting in an array of size one containing the input text.
 ``` sql
 SELECT STRING_TO_ARRAY('firebolt', '') as size_one_array;
 ```